Archived FAQ’s

 Why are infant formulas regulated by the FDA?

-The FDA ensures the ingredients in baby formula meet the requirements necessary for infant development, and that it contains the correct balance of nutrients, including vitamins and minerals.
-It also verifies that the baby formula has no harmful contaminants.
+The FDA ensures that infant formula contains the correct balance of nutrients needed for healthy development, including vitamins and minerals.
+It also verifies that formula is free from harmful contaminants.

 What can happen if you make your own formula?